slerman12/Help-me/2-Opposing-views.md

 For the most part, they ignored all of my emails where I explained everything to them, and want me to what—sit by their bedside and read everything word by word to them?
 3 major emails (the advance notice one that I was going to miss the meeting, the one I sent after my termination, and the one I sent again after my termination), that all of them, or at least Michael and Chenliang, got.
 Others about my research specifically that my committee got.
 And, besides the occasional reply, e.g., Chris Kanan suggesting I implement an entire new RL systems algorithm before the next make-up (which I did), ignored, as if their employer relationship excuses them from having to acknowledge information that changes the context of what can reasonably be used as a termination reason.

-The truth is, these academics want to be seduced (e.g., "flying colors").
+The truth is, these academics want to be seduced (e.g., "flying colors") or given courtesies (even when it's at the huge sacrifice cost of the employee).
 They don't care about research quality, and, as will be shown later, their own policy, by which they justify their employee mishandling.

 ...especially on an inaction, employer "affirmative consent," given advance notice, isn't a thing.